 “Money in Montenegro”

-The permanent exhibition “Money in Montenegro” begins with a story about the pre-money period and the first payment method - exchange of goods, i.e. barter, creation of the first cities and the appearance of the first known money electrum.
-Electrum was money minted in the 12th century BC, in the ancient state of Lydia, located on the Asia Minor shores.
+The permanent exhibition “Money in Montenegro” begins with a story about the pre-money period and the first payment method - exchange of goods, or barter, the creation of the first cities and the appearance of the first known money, electrumElectrum was money minted in the 12th century BC, in the ancient state of Lydia, located on the shores of Asia Minor.

-The Slavs used Byzantium’s weakening to create their own states in the Balkans.
+The Slavs used Byzantium’s slow weakening to create their own states in the Balkans.
 Consolidating their power, the Slavic rulers began minting their own money.
 The exhibition “Money in Montenegro” contains silver and copper coins from the Nemanjić and Balšić dynasties and the money of the Bosnian king Tvrtko Kotromanić.

 Although it became an internationally recognised state at the 1878 Berlin Congress, Montenegro had to wait for more than half a century after Njegoš’s death for its own currency.

 The second part of the exhibition exhibits the money of the Kingdom of Serbs, Croats and Slovenes, and dinars from the Kingdom of Yugoslavia.
 The permanent exhibition of the CBCG Money Museum also contains money used on Montenegro’s territory during the Italian occupation in the Second World War (1941-1943) with specimens of stamped dinars, then lira, and Albanian leks and francs.
-The reoccupation by Germany (1943-1945) on Montenegro’s territory introduced the German Reichkassen mark as a legal tender, the Independent State of Croatia’s kuna and the Serbian dinars under German occupation.
+The reoccupation by Germany (1943-1945) on Montenegro’s territory introduced the German Reichkassen mark as the legal tender, the Independent State of Croatia’s kuna and the Serbian dinars under German occupation.
 The denominations of this money, used in some parts of today’s Montenegro, are also exhibited in the Money Museum’s permanent exhibition.

 The liberation period is shown through the exhibited social dinars issued by Federal Montenegro in Federal Yugoslavia.
 The money was used for only a few weeks.
 Due to delays in delivering official money ordered from the USSR, the authorities were forced to provide money until the ordered money arrived in Montenegro.
 The social dinars were withdrawn from circulation after the money printed in the USSR was delivered.